mohamadiarch/lvim/doc/lvim.md

 :codiumdisalbe  # disable coduime
 :addproject     # add current folder to project managment :LvimReload      # reload lvim like source %
+:Mason          # ctrl+f use d or down arrow not space
 ```